prody/ProDy-website/tutorials/insty_tutorial/index.rst

-.. use "esty_tutorial" to refer to this file
+.. use "insty_tutorial" to refer to this file

-.. _esty_tutorial:
+.. _insty_tutorial:

 *******************************************************************************
 Energetics and Stability analysis